Explore top online data analysis courses

 Data analysis is the process of collecting, organizing, and evaluating data to gain insights.
 Organizations interpret these insights to inform strategic decision-making.

 Unorganized data, called unstructured data, doesn't offer much value on the surface.
-But structured data in a searchable database allows analysts to interpret information and make predictions based on trends, patterns, and anomalies.
+However, structured data in a searchable database allows analysts to interpret information and make predictions based on trends, patterns, and anomalies.

 - Transferable skills: Data analysis skills are valuable across industries.
-Data analysis and visualization are second only to AI skills with 23% of people ranking them as one of the most valuable skills for career advancement.
+Data analysis and visualization are second only to AI skills with 23% of people ranking them among the most valuable skills for career advancement.

-- Growing job opportunities: The Bureau of Labor Statistics (BLS) projects a 34% increase in data analytics and data science jobs from 2024-34.
+- Growing job opportunities: The Bureau of Labor Statistics (BLS) projects a 34% increase in data analytics and data science jobs from 2024 to 2034.

-- High-paying roles: According to BLS data, data scientists earned a median annual salary of $112,590 in May 2024, over twice the national average for all occupations.
+- High-paying roles: According to BLS data, data scientists earned a median annual salary of $112,590 in May 2024, more than twice the national average for all occupations.

 Browse online Data Analysis Certificates